Updated November 24, 2020

-What is cost of goods (COGS) sold?
+What is cost of goods sold (COGS)?

 Cost of goods sold (or COGS) are the costs that are directly attributable to the goods your company sells.
 This includes the materials or parts that go into your product, as well as the direct labor costs associated with creating that product.
 Direct labor costs are the labor that is part of the production process and is involved in actually creating finished products.

 COGS is similar to variable costs.
 If you are a retail business and purchase finished goods inventory from your suppliers, then your entire COGS may be the wholesale purchase price from your suppliers.
-If there are steps you need to take to make the product a finished product, those costs may also be a part of your COGS.
+If there are steps you need to take to make a finished product, those costs may also be a part of your COGS.

 The formula to calculate COGS is: